Hiprex, a urinary antiseptic, is used by specialists to treat chronic UTI.

 What is in Hiprex?

-Because Hiprex is not an antibiotic but a urinary antiseptic, it can be available for purchase over the counter in some countries without a prescription.
-This means there is little risk of pathogenic bacteria developing resistance.
+Because Hiprex is not an antibiotic but a urinary antiseptic, there is little risk of pathogenic bacteria developing resistance.

 The active ingredient is methenamine hippurate with each tablet containing 1 gram.
 It has antibacterial activity because the methenamine component is broken down to formaldehyde and ammonia in acid urine.
 By converting to bactericidal formaldehyde it prevents bacterial growth by destroying the proteins and replication abilities within a bacterium